 Survey Type Methods Description Geophysical Survey Multi Beam Echo Sounder (MBES), Side Scan Sonar (SSS), magnetometer, Sub-Bottom Profiling (SBP), Autonomous Underwater Vehicle (AUV), Remotely Operated Vehicle (ROV), and Ultra- Short Baseline (USBL) positioning system.
 The objectives of the proposed geophysical survey are to: Map the intertidal area, seabed and sub-surface to optimise cable routeing within the application area and to enable assessment of cable burial depth.
 Plan the scope and position of the geotechnical sampling programme in the application area.
 Identify marine habitat areas from which the benthic survey can be undertaken.
 Identify sensitive marine habitats which will need to be avoided during geotechnical and environmental sampling and cable installation.
 Provide the geophysical data from which a marine archaeological assessment can be undertaken as part of the consenting process.
 To meet these objectives, the geophysical survey will undertake the following tasks: Measure intertidal topography and seabed bathymetry, surface morphology and identify the nature of the seabed sediments - in particular the height, length and slopes of bedforms (UAV, MBES, SSS).
 Identify the distribution and thickness of superficial sediments and rock head where possible (SBP).
+Identify the distribution of subsea geological features such as areas of exposed bedrock (MBES, SSS).
 Identify the location, extent and nature of any impediments to laying or burial of the cables such as wrecks, debris on seafloor, rock outcrop, other cables, pipelines etc. (magnetometer, MBES, SSS).
 A remotely operated vehicle (ROV) will be used at third-party crossings (e.g., existing in-service cables) to survey 200 m either side of the proposed crossing location to confirm the location of the asset and its depth of burial.
 The survey will provide accurate information that can be used when designing cable crossings (if applicable).
-Geotechnical Survey Vibrocore (VC), Cone Penetrometer Tests (CPT) and boreholes.
+Geotechnical Survey Vibrocore (VC), Cone Penetrometer Tests (CPT) and boreholes. transducer to a subsea transponder.
 The purpose of the geotechnical survey is to evaluate the nature and mechanical properties of the superficial intertidal and seabed sediments within the proposed cable corridor.
 All sample volumes will be less than 1 m3.
-The techniques to be used include: Vibrocores - core samples of sediments down to 3-6 m depth, acquired to allow ground truthing of the geophysical interpretation.
-Cone penetrometer tests - measure the resistance of sediments, allowing determination of the types of sediments present and their structure.
+The techniques to be used include: VCs - core samples of sediments down to 3-6 m depth, acquired to allow ground truthing of the geophysical interpretation.
+CPTs - measure the resistance of sediments, allowing determination of the types of sediments present and their structure.
 Boreholes - typically used at the chosen cable landfall if horizontal directional drilling (HDD) is being considered as a technique to enable the shore crossing.
 Boreholes acquire deep core samples of sediments (typically 20-30 m).
 Boreholes will be positioned within 1 km of the shore and spaced equidistant.
+VCs and CPTs are typically acquired at the same sample station and will be positioned along the proposed centreline of the cable within the proposed cable corridor.
+The exact location, quantity and penetration depth of the geotechnical samples will be determined following interpretation of geophysical survey.
+However, it has been assumed that they will be spaced every 2 km and therefore shall comprise nominally of the following: